poplus/home-poplus/_posts/2014-06-24-represent-boundaries.md

 repo: https://github.com/opennorth/represent-boundaries/
 excerpt: A web API to geographic areas, like electoral districts.
 Easily find the areas that cover your users' locations to display location-based information, like profiles of electoral candidates.
 publish: true
-tags: gis, geospatial, area, boundary, geometry, shapefile, lookup
+tags:
+- gis
+- geospatial
+- area
+- boundary
+- geometry
+- shapefile
+- lookup
 status: Stable
 ---
 A web API to geographic areas, like electoral districts.
 Easily find the areas that cover your users' locations to display location-based information, like profiles of electoral candidates.